 Carrots have figured rather heavily in my diet as of late.
-You see, we reside atop a small supermarket, Tesco, and whilst we refuse to shop there for most items, they frequently reduce items that are going out of date, to 10 per cent of their original price – very frugal.
-Of course, the food they reduce is never actually past its best, let alone going off, so we consider it best to minimise waste wherever possible, even if it means foregoing local businesses – but I digress.
-It just so happens that we’ve recently encountered a spate of reduced carrots, an occurrence which has both enabled me to further my experimentation with the carrot and coriander combination and threatened me with a rather intriguing hue, rather like that of someone who indulges in a little too much fake tanning.
-Still, carrots are exceptionally good for you, with the upshot being that I no longer require the presence of any light at all in order to see clearly.
+You see, we reside atop a small supermarket and whilst we refuse to shop there for most items, they frequently reduce items that are going out of date – very frugal.
+Of course, the food they reduce is never actually past its best, let alone going off, so we consider it best to minimise waste wherever possible.
+It just so happens that we’ve recently encountered a spate of reduced carrots, an occurrence which has both enabled me to further my experimentation, resulting in this rather special Carrot and Coriander Hummus.

 This recipe has quickly become one of my firm favourites.
-It is adapted from an idea given to me by Hugh Fearnley-Whittingstall, though sadly not in person.
-In my eyes, carrot hummus is preferential to one’s average hummus – there’s just something about roasted carrots that have an edge over chickpeas.
-Indeed, the sweetness of the carrot and the slight caramelisation of its natural sugars through the process of roasting expertly succeeded in captivating my taste-buds.
+It is adapted from an idea given to me by Hugh Fearnley-Whittingstall.
+In my eyes, carrot hummus is just as delicious as regular hummus – there’s just something about roasted carrots that get my taste buds going.
+Indeed, the sweetness of the carrot and the slight caramelisation of its natural sugars through the process of roasting expertly succeeded in captivating my senses.

 • 300g carrots, peeled and chopped